jietra/dendritic_segment_model/README.md

 - **Frequency-dependent propagation vs Rall’s law**
   Increasing the gamma frequency leads to faster propagation of the potential peak and reduced attenuation along the dendrite.
   Interestingly, compared to Rall’s classical passive cable law, the effective length constant (λ) is about 10% lower in our simulations.
-This difference arises because synaptic currents act as localized sources, altering the spatial attenuation predicted by a purely passive cable without inputs.
+This difference arises because synaptic currents act as localized sources, which profiles alter the spatial attenuation predicted by a purely passive cable without inputs.

 These findings illustrate how dendritic segments can act as complex filters, shaping synaptic integration and frequency-dependent signal propagation.